Navy women's basketball vs. Kentucky in the 2013 NCAA Tournament, March 24. Photos by Garrett Ewald.

 Navy received the No. 15 seed in the 2012 NCAA Tournament and was sent to nearby College Park for a first round game at Maryland.
 The Mids gave the No. 2 seeded-Terrapins all they wanted as Navy was within seven points of the eventual Elite Eight-bound Maryland squad before losing a 59-44 decision.
 The 59 points was a new season low for the Terrapins and was 19 points below their season average of 78.8 points per game.

-Navy's three NCAA Tournament losses have been by an average of 16.0 points and by no more than 20 points, while the remainder of the league has lost its 17 games by an average of 34.9 points and by at least 21 points.
+Navy's three NCAA Tournament losses have been by an average of 16.0 points and by no more than 20 points, while the remainder of the league has lost its 18 games by an average more than 35 points and each contest by at least 21 points.

 The turnaround in fortunes for the program began in Pemper's inaugural season of 2008-09.
 That year she guided the Mids to a 16-15 overall record and an 8-6 mark in Patriot League play.
 The 16 wins attained by the team was an improvement of nine wins over the 2007-08 season.
 The 2008-09 Mids not only ranked as the most improved team in Navy history, the squad also tied for 13th place nationally in terms of the biggest turnarounds in terms of victory totals from the prior season.
 Navy's league mark also was the best for the Mids since the 1997-98 season, while its tie for third place was the best for the program in a decade.